 Protection from moisture and water is the most crucial element out there.
 If your charcoal comes in contact with water, rain or even high humidity like fog and dew, this should and likely would severely diminish its capabilities to light up and be a good fuel.

 Why should you choose HS Solid Fuels?

-Our product catalogue has the highest-grade of charcoal briquettes and hardwood charcoal lumps that you can choose from.
-Top-notch produce will bring a lot more flavours on your table and a lot more happiness, not just because it’s affordable and efficient, but also because it’s the best in the market and makes your cookout job a whole lot easier.
+Our product catalogue has the highest grade of charcoal briquettes and hardwood charcoal lumps that you can choose from.
+Top-notch produce will bring a lot more flavours to your table and a lot more happiness, not just because it’s affordable and efficient, but also because it’s the best in the market and makes your cookout job a whole lot easier.